bgp59/linux-stats-victoriametrics-importer/docs/internal_metrics.md

 <!-- /TOC -->

+## Summary

-Metrics relating to the agent itself.
+These are metrics relating to the agent itself.
 There is no partial/full cycle approach for these metrics, the entire set is generated for every cycle.

 ## Agent Metrics

-**NOTE!** Unless otherwise stated, these metrics have the following label set:
+**NOTE!** Unless otherwise stated, the metrics in this paragraph have the following label set:

   | Label Name | Value(s)/Info |
   | --- | --- |